← Guides

 These are extensions of the feed, not replacements for it.
 The feed does the heavy lifting.
 Automation handles the edge cases and reporting that the feed doesn't cover.

-If you need FNB connected to other business systems beyond Xero — your CRM, payment platform, or operations software — that falls under systems integration rather than a single bank feed setup.
+If you need FNB connected to other business systems beyond Xero (your CRM, payment platform, or operations software), that falls under systems integration rather than a single bank feed setup.
+For Xero-specific integration work, the Xero integration specialist page covers what that engagement looks like.

 Summary